n3dst4/gumshoe-fvtt/packages/shared-fvtt-bits/README.md

 (As a side note, I'm also super excited about [bun](https://bun.sh/) for dependency management and a bunch of other things, but as of right now (2024-03)it's not ready for primetime.)

 Technically, pnpm is just one package manager.
-You could use another package manager for your own project, and still use this package, but you'll need to work out dependency management for yourself in that case.
+You could use another package manager for your own project, and still use this package, but you'll need to work out the details for yourself in that case.

 My intent is to use pnpm for dependency management everywhere.
 There is a checked-in pnpm-lock.yaml file, for example.

-A key feature is how pnpm handles `file:` dependencies -  see https://pnpm.io/cli/link#whats-the-difference-between-pnpm-link-and-using-the-file-protocol.

-npm handles `file:` dependencies similarly-ish. npm will symlink the dependency and install its sub-dependencies in the main project.
-From a quick test just now, it installed `archiver`, `chalk`, and `fs-extra` in the main project, and it ALSO installed `chalk` in the `shared-fvtt-bits/node_modules` folder because it had a different version requirement to something else that was installed in the main project.
-So I guess `npm` would be usable for our purposes. `npm i` took 3m from a cold cache, 8s from warm.

-yarn just copies the dependency into `node_modules` without packaging, but their docs promise that will change in future (https://yarnpkg.com/protocol/file).
-The fact that it *copies* the dependency into `node_modules` means that changes to the source are not reflected in your project until you run `yarn` again.
-This is a deal-breaker for our purposes.
-Yarn took 3m from a cold cache, 4s from warm.

-pnpm hard-links the dependency into `node_modules`, which is great because you can make changes to the source and they are instantly reflected in your project, like with npm. **With the exception** that pnpm hardlinks each file individually, so if you **add** a file, you need to re-run `pnpm install` in your project.

-TL;DR: npm and pnpm will both work, I am using and therefore testing pnpm and I'm checking in pnpm-lock.yaml.
-Yarn handles file: dependencies differently and will be annoying if you want to make subtree contributions from your main project, which is the whole point of using subtree.
+`npm` and `yarn` can both handle workspace setups these days, but `pnpm` is what I'm using.

 ## Why subrepo, not subtree or submodule?